davidrhoden/goldenray/pages/home.md

 </div>
 </div>

-With their combined talents and experience, Golden Ray deliver the ultimate New Orleans Rock Experience&trade;.
+With their combined talents and experience, Golden Ray can assure timely delivery of the ultimate New Orleans Rock Experience&trade;.

+<a href="contact">Get in touch to customize your Experience today.</a>